 Just think about a web designer who has a contract with a client for a project that lasts 6 months.
 Now imagine if the designer were unable to purchase essential new software halfway through because they had no cash on hand.

 Having payment checkpoints in place can protect you against these scenarios.
 In fact, it may be wise to include a payment checkpoint upfront in the form of a deposit.

-Upfront deposits not only give you a needed cash injection, but they also encourage client participation.
+When a project manager requests an upfront deposit, it not only gives the project a needed cash injection but also encourages client participation.
 After all, clients are generally more committed to a project when they’ve already invested money.